Market overview: Fragile recovery on the financial markets

 100 = 01.01.2026

 The graphic shows the indexed average performance of listed Swiss real estate funds over the past 12 months.
-The index rose sharply overall, but with several ups and downs along the way.
-By contrast, last month was dominated by a sideways trend.
+The index rose sharply overall, with several fluctuations over the course of the year.
+Real estate funds have been volatile since the start of the year.

 Source: SIX